Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="group.id">kafka-connector-group</param>
 ```

-##### record.extraction.error.strategy (Optional)
+##### record.extraction.error.strategy

+_Optional_.
 The error handling strategy to be used if an error occurs while extracting data from incoming records.
 Can be one of the following:

 - `IGNORE_AND_CONTINUE`, ignore the error and continue to process the next record.
 - `FORCE_UNSUBSCRIPTION`, stop processing records and force unsubscription of the items requested by all the Clients subscribed to this connection.